I got too many idiotic all-over-the-ballpark comments here.

 And if you look over the last few weeks, this was a very close race.

-It was a one-point race about three or four weeks ago, and President Obama has now opened up a lead, especially in some of the battleground states.
+And President Obama has now opened up a lead, especially in some of the Battleground states.

-So I think it actually right now is generally speaking working in Obama's favor.
+So I think it actually right now is, generally speaking, working in Obama's favor.

-He's discrediting Mitt Romney in a way that people say, well, I really don't like what Obama's doing, but I can't vote for Romney.
+He's discrediting Romney in a way that people say, well, I really don't like what Obama's doing, but I can't vote for Romney.

-I guess I gotta vote for Obama.
+I guess I got to vote for Obama.

 That's the interpretation of the measure of success of the, for example, Romney killing the guy's wife.